apache/flink/docs/streaming_guide.md

 <section id="output-splitting">
 ### Output splitting

-Most data stream operators support directed outputs.
-It means that different data elements are received by only given outputs.
+Most data stream operators support directed outputs, meaning that different data elements are received by only given outputs.
 The outputs are referenced by their name given at the point of receiving:

 ```java
 SplitDataStream<Integer> split = someDataStream.split(outputSelector);